National organisations

 Crosscare

 Crosscare provides homeless, housing, and welfare support.
-It also runs youth-led programmes for young people from the ages of 10 to 24, including youth clubs, summer projects, counselling, outdoor learning, and family support.
-Its Information & Advocacy Service supports people with low or no income, Irish emigrants and migrants, refugees and asylum seekers living in Ireland.
-Crosscare also has a website called Crosscare Youth Information which provides information in a way that is accessible, non-judgemental, and welcoming for young people.
-It is aimed primarily at young people aged 15 – 25 years.
+It also runs youth-led programmes for young people from the ages of 10 to 24.
+Its Information & Advocacy Service supports people with low or no income, Irish emigrants, migrants into Ireland, refugees, and asylum seekers.
+Crosscare also has a website called Crosscare Youth Information aimed at young people aged 15-25 years.

 Cystic Fibrosis Ireland (CFI)

-CF Ireland (CFI) is a voluntary organisation.
-It provides advice, information and advocacy services for family, as well exercise, transplant and fertility grants.
+Cystic Fibrosis Ireland (CFI) gives advice and information to members on any issue relating to Cystic Fibrosis.
+It has an advocacy service.
+It also gives exercise, transplant and fertility grants.
 It shares regular information updates on new treatments and developments in Cystic Fibrosis, through its website and quarterly newsletter ‘Spectrum’.
 See its information for new parents in the Resources section of the website, as well as its Benefits and State Supports page and its Grants and Support services page.

 Daughters of Charity Child and Family Service

-The Daughters of Charity Child and Family Service (DoCCFS) is a not for profit public service organisation.
-They provide a range of therapeutic supportive services to children and families based in the greater Dublin region.
-The aim of their Family Centre Service is to provide free of charge flexible service to families to include individual sessions, parenting, family and group work, home visits, outreach and a drop-in facility.
-See here to read more on the full list of services provided and how to make a referral.
-The full list of their locations can be found here.
+The Daughters of Charity Child and Family Service (DoCCFS) has a range of therapeutic supportive services for children and families in Dublin.
+Their Family Centre Service gives a free and flexible service to families including individual sessions, parenting, family and group work, home visits, outreach and a drop-in facility.
+See their full list of services and how to make a referral to them.

 Disability Equality Specialist Support Agency (DESSA)

-DESSA is a charity whose remit includes the delivery of direct training, advocacy and information support services to individuals and families with lived experience of disability and to organisations supporting them.
+DESSA is a charity that delivers training, advocacy and information support services to individuals and families with lived experience of disability and to organisations supporting them.
 DESSA runs the Empowering Parents Programme for the parents of disabled children and young people.
-It aims to support parents to acquire the knowledge and skills to effectively advocate on behalf of their children, in particular in relation to accessing education and health services supports.
+It aims to support parents to advocate on behalf of their children, in particular in relation to accessing education and health services supports.

 Down Syndrome Ireland

-Down Syndrome Ireland provides support and services to people with Down Syndrome and their families though a national office and 25 branches nationwide.
-They offer ‘all-through-life’ supports to people with Down Syndrome with specialists in the areas of health, speech and language, early development, education and adult education and independence that enhance the lives of thousands of children and adults with Down Syndrome across the country.
-You will find the details of Down Syndrome Ireland’s 25 branches and their supports here
+Down Syndrome Ireland offers ‘all-through-life’ supports to people with Down Syndrome with specialists in the areas of health, speech and language, early development, education and adult education and independence.
+Down Syndrome Ireland has 25 branches nationwide.

 Epilepsy Ireland

 They offer a range of services to support people with epilepsy and their families.
-They have Community Resource Officers that offer a nationwide service co-ordinated through their regional offices and head office in Dublin.
-They provide support and information for people with epilepsy, their families and their carers.
 You'll find the details for the Dublin, Wicklow and Kildare Community Resource Officers here.
 As part of their work, the Community Resource Officers raise awareness of epilepsy through their information events.
 You'll find the full list of events organised by Epilepsy Ireland here.

 Exchange House Ireland National Traveller Mental Health Service

-This is a multi-disciplinary frontline service offering Education and Training Services, Children and Young People Services, Family Support and Crisis Intervention Services, Addiction Services and the National Traveller Mental Health Service.
-Their Family Support Service includes: Social Work; Crisis Intervention; One to One Counselling; Advocacy & Facilitation of Access to Other Services Nationally; the Parent Plus Programme; and Housing & Accommodation Advice and Support.
-Exchange House Ireland is also the main provider of Youth Services to the Traveller Community in the Greater Dublin Area.
-You can read more about its Youth Services here.
+Their Family Support Service includes: Social Work; Crisis Intervention; One to One Counselling; Advocacy; the Parent Plus Programme; and Housing & Accommodation Advice and Support.
+Exchange House Ireland is also the main provider of Youth Services to the Traveller Community in Dublin.

 Family Carers Ireland